Updated: Jan 10, 2022

-After a year that seemed like it was modeled after Jumanji, we have somehow made it to 2021!
+After yet another year that seemed like it was modeled after Jumanji, we have somehow made it to 2022!
 Happy New Year!!

 Since planning sessions on the last Sunday of winter break is always the stuff of nightmares, I thought I'd share a list of winter-themed therapy activities and ideas that I've been slowly compiling over the past few months.
 Almost everything listed below is totally FREE but there are a handful of paid resources sprinkled in.

 Looking for additional, non-winter themes?
 Bookmark this blog post that I compiled with the fabulous Lucy Stone of The Speech Express (@the_speech_express): The Ultimate List of Themed Speech & Language Activities.

 Valentine's Day Activities